necolas/react-native-web/packages/react-native-web-docs/src/pages/docs/components/view.md

 The fundamental layout primitive.
 :::

 View uses a flexbox column layout by default.
-Every instance of `View` uses relative positioning by default and the `zIndex` can only be used to control the relative Z-axis stacking of siblings within their parent.
+Every instance of `View` uses relative positioning by default.

 Raw text nodes are **not** allowed as children of View.
 A View nested within a Text will render inline without altering its display or that of its children.